opf/openproject/docs/user-guide/projects/project-settings/files/README.md

 ## Show attachments in the work packages files tab

-To activate or de-activate the direct attachments being shown under **Files** tab in work packages, navigate to *Project settings > Files* and select the *Attachments* tab.
+To activate or de-activate the attachments being shown under **Files** tab in work packages, navigate to *Project settings > Files* and select the *Attachments* tab.
 Here you can decide whether the attachments option will be shown under *Files* tab of work packages detailed view for a specific project.

 ![Show attachments in the work packages files tab in OpenProject](project-settings-attachments.png)